DrakenWan/Yale3/README.md

 I have added a `Save PDF` option feature which is already a linkedin feature.
 Just able to access that feature in the extension's slider menu.

+You are free to do anything with the code on the repo.
+Read the [license](https://github.com/DrakenWan/Yale3/blob/main/LICENSE)

 <b>Note </b>

 Extraction Code in [Rekrut](https://github.com/DrakenWan/Rekrut) chrome extension has become obsolete due to several policy changes on linkedin website such as content policy and certain CSS and DOM design changes.